Information on how to get a safe abortion from Malta

-When choosing between an abortion at home with pills and an abortion in a clinic abroad, keep the following in mind:
+When choosing between an abortion with pills at home and an abortion in a clinic abroad, keep the following in mind:

 Carrying out your own abortion in Malta is illegal, although we are not aware of any woman being taken to court for ending her own pregnancy in recent years.
 By travelling abroad and having an abortion in a country where it is legal you will not be breaching any law, because there is nothing in Maltese law that criminalises abortions done abroad.
 When you are abroad the abortion law in that country will apply.

 An abortion with pills can be carried out safely at home at any time up until 12 weeks of pregnancy.
 A surgical abortion is carried out from 8 weeks onward, up until the legal limit of abortion in that country (eg: the limit in the UK is 24 weeks in most cases, in the Netherlands it is 22-23 weeks).

 An abortion with pills will usually cost you less than Euro 100, whereas prices for a surgical abortion start from Euro 800 in clinic fees alone.
 The fees for a surgical abortion increase the more advanced the pregnancy is.
 It is generally cheaper and more straightforward to have an abortion in the early stages of pregnancy, especially in the first 12 weeks when you can have an abortion with pills.

 The complication rates of abortion with pills and surgical abortion are both low and similar in frequency.
 If you experience complications after using abortion pills in Malta, you can seek help from hospital by declaring that you are having a miscarriage.
 There is no test that can tell the difference between an abortion with pills and a natural miscarriage.

 The following are pro-choice organisations and services that can provide more information on how to get an abortion from Malta, or provide abortion services to women in Malta: